 An Updated Piece from Oct 5th, 2015.

-Over the past year we've seen incidents where the metaphorical, and sometimes literal, barrier between Broadway actors and the audience is being broken.
+Over the past couple of years we've seen incidents where the metaphorical, and sometimes literal, barrier between Broadway actors and the audience is being broken.

 While some of the stories are comical, such as the cell phone charger incident at Hand to God, some are downright scary.